-Frequently Asked Questions - Spring 2014 Move In Guide
+Frequently Asked Questions - Fall 2014 Move In Guide

 To ensure a smooth arrival process, it is important that all residents arrive during the times that they are assigned.
-Due to the limited schedule, early arrivals are generally not permissible .
-Any special check-in requests must be approved in advance by the Area Director of the building your were assigned.
+Due to the limited schedule, early arrivals are generally not permissible.
+Any special check-in requests must be approved in advance by the Area Director of the building you are assigned.
 Requests must be submitted via email to the following addresses:

 |Residence Hall||Area Director||Contact E-mail|